JLGGG/DataStructure/README.md

-# DataStructure
+# Data Structure Using C.
-These are programs made in the data structure class for the first semester of the second year of college.
+These are programs made by data structure class in the first semester of the second year of university.